Raʻiātea: Climate

-Flora and fauna
+Flora

 The vegetation of French Polynesia is characterized by two peculiarities: a high proportion of endemic plants and a relative scarcity of species.
 The isolated location of the islands and the fact that they have never been connected to a continental landmass explain the high number of endemic plants.
 In the South Pacific, plants range from west to east.
 This caused the biodiversity of the islands to decrease eastward.
 For example, the islands of New Guinea and New Caledonia, located in the west, have a much higher number of species compared to Raiatea.
 In contrast, the islands of the Tuamotu Archipelago, the Pitcairn Islands and Easter Island in the far eastern Pacific are much less species-rich.

 In almost 2,000 years of settlement history, humans have decisively changed the flora of Raiatea with cultivation, especially in the fertile coastal areas.
 Coconut palms, breadfruit trees, taro, yams, cassava, sweet potatoes and various tropical fruits are grown as food crops, including a particularly tasty pineapple.
 Pineapple and vanilla fruits are exported and grown on small family farms.

 Significant remnants of the original vegetation have survived in the inaccessible, lush interior of the island, although the native plant communities are now threatened by guava bushes, bamboo thickets and other anthropogenic plants.

+The remaining natural vegetation on the island consists mostly of savanna and evergreen forest, with areas of coastal strand and hillside scrub.
+Raiatea has more savanna than the other Society islands.
+Most savanna is dominated by the bright green fern Dicranopteris linearis, which can form dense patches up to two metres high, interspersed with clumps of darker trees.
+Drier areas, including lower slopes and ridges on the north and northwest sides of the island, are dominated by Miscanthus floridulus, known as aiho or sword grass, a tall coarse bunch grass.
+The introduced molasses grass (Melinis minutiflora) is also common, forming lower gray-green patches among the bunchgrasses.